Meta Platforms’ (FB) “Neutral” Rating Reaffirmed at Wedbush

-Wedbush restated their neutral rating on shares of Meta Platforms (NASDAQ:FB – Get Rating) in a research report released on Wednesday morning, Zacks.com reports.
+Wedbush restated their neutral rating on shares of Meta Platforms (NASDAQ:FB – Get Rating) in a research note released on Wednesday, Zacks.com reports.
 Wedbush also issued estimates for Meta Platforms’ Q4 2022 earnings at $3.28 EPS, FY2022 earnings at $11.61 EPS and FY2023 earnings at $13.75 EPS.

-A number of other equities research analysts have also issued reports on FB.
-Wolfe Research reduced their target price on Meta Platforms from $410.00 to $320.00 and set an outperform rating on the stock in a research note on Thursday, February 3rd.
-Deutsche Bank Aktiengesellschaft started coverage on Meta Platforms in a research report on Friday, March 11th.
-They issued a buy rating and a $265.00 target price on the stock.
-Stifel Nicolaus decreased their price target on Meta Platforms from $400.00 to $350.00 in a report on Thursday, February 3rd.
-Piper Sandler decreased their price target on Meta Platforms from $301.00 to $240.00 and set a neutral rating for the company in a report on Tuesday, March 8th.
-Finally, MKM Partners reduced their target price on Meta Platforms from $365.00 to $315.00 and set a buy rating for the company in a research note on Thursday, April 14th.
-One investment analyst has rated the stock with a sell rating, fifteen have given a hold rating, thirty-three have given a buy rating and one has assigned a strong buy rating to the stock.
-According to data from MarketBeat, the company has a consensus rating of Buy and a consensus target price of $330.02.
+Several other analysts have also recently issued reports on the stock.
+KeyCorp lowered their target price on shares of Meta Platforms from $420.00 to $280.00 and set an overweight rating on the stock in a research note on Thursday, February 3rd.
+Raymond James downgraded Meta Platforms from a strong-buy rating to an outperform rating and lowered their price objective for the stock from $410.00 to $340.00 in a research report on Thursday, February 3rd.
+Loop Capital lowered Meta Platforms from a buy rating to a hold rating and decreased their target price for the stock from $380.00 to $230.00 in a research note on Thursday, February 3rd. lowered Meta Platforms from a buy rating to a hold rating and decreased their target price for the stock from $415.00 to $280.00 in a research note on Friday, February 4th.
+Finally, Susquehanna Bancshares decreased their target price on Meta Platforms from $425.00 to $375.00 and set a positive rating on the stock in a research note on Thursday, February 3rd.
+One equities research analyst has rated the stock with a sell rating, fifteen have given a hold rating, thirty-three have assigned a buy rating and one has issued a strong buy rating to the company.
+According to data from MarketBeat.com, the company has a consensus rating of Buy and an average price target of $327.22.

-In other Meta Platforms news, insider Jennifer Newstead sold 476 shares of the stock in a transaction dated Tuesday, April 12th.
-The stock was sold at an average price of $220.04, for a total value of $104,739.04.
-Following the completion of the transaction, the insider now directly owns 13,926 shares in the company, valued at $3,064,277.04.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CFO David M. Wehner sold 1,095 shares of the stock in a transaction that occurred on Tuesday, February 15th.
-The stock was sold at an average price of $217.70, for a total value of $238,381.50.
+In related news, CAO Susan J.S.
+Taylor sold 2,272 shares of the firm’s stock in a transaction that occurred on Thursday, February 17th.
+The stock was sold at an average price of $214.00, for a total transaction of $486,208.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, insider Jennifer Newstead sold 330 shares of the firm’s stock in a transaction that occurred on Tuesday, March 8th.
+The shares were sold at an average price of $187.80, for a total value of $61,974.00.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 7,400 shares of company stock worth $1,606,924.
+Insiders have sold 7,876 shares of company stock worth $1,707,217 in the last three months.
 14.01% of the stock is currently owned by insiders.

-Several hedge funds have recently made changes to their positions in FB.
-Cypress Capital Management LLC WY increased its holdings in Meta Platforms by 19.2% during the third quarter.
-Cypress Capital Management LLC WY now owns 186 shares of the social networking company’s stock worth $63,000 after buying an additional 30 shares during the last quarter.
-Maltin Wealth Management Inc. boosted its position in Meta Platforms by 3.8% during the third quarter.
-Maltin Wealth Management Inc. now owns 821 shares of the social networking company’s stock worth $279,000 after purchasing an additional 30 shares during the period.
-Financial Advisory Group boosted its position in Meta Platforms by 2.8% during the third quarter.
-Financial Advisory Group now owns 1,093 shares of the social networking company’s stock worth $371,000 after purchasing an additional 30 shares during the period.
-PFG Advisors boosted its position in Meta Platforms by 0.4% during the third quarter.
-PFG Advisors now owns 7,068 shares of the social networking company’s stock worth $2,399,000 after purchasing an additional 31 shares during the period.
-Finally, MainStreet Investment Advisors LLC boosted its position in shares of Meta Platforms by 2.6% in the third quarter.
-MainStreet Investment Advisors LLC now owns 1,204 shares of the social networking company’s stock valued at $409,000 after acquiring an additional 31 shares during the period.
-Institutional investors own 65.64% of the company’s stock.
+Several large investors have recently bought and sold shares of the company.
+Gleason Group Inc. grew its holdings in Meta Platforms by 6,300.0% during the first quarter.
+Gleason Group Inc. now owns 1,600 shares of the social networking company’s stock valued at $356,000 after purchasing an additional 1,575 shares during the period.
+First National Bank of Hutchinson grew its holdings in Meta Platforms by 10.1% during the first quarter.
+First National Bank of Hutchinson now owns 4,151 shares of the social networking company’s stock valued at $923,000 after purchasing an additional 380 shares during the period.
+Allworth Financial LP grew its holdings in Meta Platforms by 38.8% during the first quarter.
+Allworth Financial LP now owns 21,578 shares of the social networking company’s stock valued at $4,798,000 after purchasing an additional 6,028 shares during the period.
+Pettyjohn Wood & White Inc. grew its holdings in Meta Platforms by 7.8% during the first quarter.
+Pettyjohn Wood & White Inc. now owns 8,575 shares of the social networking company’s stock valued at $1,907,000 after purchasing an additional 617 shares during the period.
+Finally, Benedetti & Gucer Inc. raised its stake in Meta Platforms by 23.7% during the 1st quarter.
+Benedetti & Gucer Inc. now owns 1,215 shares of the social networking company’s stock worth $270,000 after acquiring an additional 233 shares during the period.
+Hedge funds and other institutional investors own 65.64% of the company’s stock.

 Meta Platforms Company Profile (Get Rating)